 That’s why an average lightning bolt carries around 5 coulombs of charge, even though its current may be tens of thousands of amps.
 The difference in those numbers arises from the fact that a lightning strike only lasts a matter of a few tens of milliseconds (thousandths of a second).

 Defining the ampere solely in terms of the elementary charge e can be viewed as a sort of good news-bad news outcome.
-On the one hand, it defines the amp clearly in terms of only one invariant of nature that will be given an exact fixed value at the time of redefinition.
-After that occurs, direct measurements of the ampere will become a matter of counting the transit of individual electrons in a device over time.
+On the one hand, it defines the amp clearly in terms of only one invariant of nature that was given an exact fixed value at the time of redefinition.
+After that, direct measurements of the ampere became a matter of counting the transit of individual electrons in a device over time.

-So, although the new definition will finally put the ampere on a more rational footing, it poses new and formidable challenges for measurement science.
+So, although the new definition has finally put the ampere on a more rational footing, it poses new and formidable challenges for measurement science.